-Over the next few articles, we’re going to briefly explain why real estate is a truly tax-advantaged asset class.
-First, we’ll talk depreciation.
+In this article, we’re going to briefly explain why real estate is a truly tax-advantaged asset class.
+First, we’ll talk about depreciation.

 The IRS is not stupid though.
 When you sell your asset that has been depreciated, you’ll ultimately realize a gain on the sale price versus your depreciated cost basis, so there isn’t really a truly free lunch…or is there?

-You execute what is known as a 1031 exchange.
-I won’t get into the nitty-gritty details of how to stay compliant in the IRS’ eyes, but the premise is actually simple.
-The tax man will allow you to defer your capital gains into the future if you “trade” or “exchange” your asset for another one of “like-kind.”
-What this allows you to do is to sell your property, and quickly purchase another one, all the while incurring no capital gains.
+To defer your capital gains on a commercial property you execute what is known as a 1031 exchange.
+I won’t get into the nitty-gritty details of how to stay compliant in the IRS’ eyes when real estate investing, but the premise is actually simple.
+The taxman will allow business owners to defer capital gains into the future if you “trade” or “exchange” your asset for another one of “like-kind.”
+What this allows you to do is to sell your property, and quickly purchase another one, all the while incurring no capital gains do to the referral.

 After holding property for one year, the capital gain from a sale of real estate in the US is currently subject to long term capital gains treatment.
 This is typically less from a percentage standpoint than our corresponding “ordinary income” tax brackets.

-Our income is also considered passive income, which provides certain benefits compared to ordinary income as well.
+Our rental income or cash flow is also considered passive income, which provides certain benefits compared to ordinary income as well.

-By purchasing real estate, you are also able to convert ordinary earned income into passive income which can add up to savings over the course of time.
+By purchasing commercial real estate investments, you are also able to convert ordinary earned income into passive income which can add up to savings over the course of time.